 - Provide evidence showing why you believe you are entitled to the compensation you are seeking

-Be aware that some insurers may try to pay out as little as possible.
-Their legal teams may argue that you do not deserve the compensation you are pursuing by claiming that your loved one’s death was the result of their own negligence.
+Be aware that some insurers may try to pay as little as possible.
+Their legal teams may argue that you do not deserve the compensation you are pursuing.

-This is perhaps the most important reason to hire a personal injury lawyer in New York City when filing an accidental death claim or lawsuit.
-A qualified attorney can negotiate effectively with the insurance companies and go to court on your behalf if needed.
+This is perhaps the most important reason to hire a personal injury lawyer in New York City when pursuing compensation for an accidental death.
+A qualified attorney can negotiate effectively with the insurance companies and go to trial on your behalf if needed.

 Why Choose Shulman & Hill?